karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_Generator/doc/pages/lkagen-configuration-example.md

         # The tag {app_dir} can be used, and will be replaced with the actual "application root directory".
         target_dir: {app_dir}/config/data/{$plugin}/Light_Realform/generated

+        # Whether to create a link to the corresponding list.
+        # The default value is true.
+        # This property is provided by Light_Kit_Admin_Generator (i.e. not in Light_RealGenerator).
+        use_link_to_list: true

+        # An array, empty by default, which can contain the row restriction to apply.
+The possible options are:
+        # - read
+        # - update
+        #
+        # Note: regular forms usually delegate the process of the form info to the RealformSuccessHandlerInterface,
+        # which uses its own row restriction (see the on_success_handler property in this section for more details).
+        # The "update" option here applies for potential external tools, such as an external multiple rows form editor for instance.
+        #
+        ?row_restriction: []
+#            - read
+#            - update

         # This array let you ignore/skip columns that you want to exclude from the generated form config file.
         # It's an array of table => columnNames, with columnNames being an array of column names.